 \subsubsection{Explainability}

-The requirement of explainability for recommender systems refers to the fact that we should understand why some items are recommended while others are not.
+The requirement of explainability for recommender systems refers to the need that we should understand why some items are recommended while others are not.
 It helps build a bridge between users and recommendation lists for better transparency and trustworthiness.
 Specifically, it can be divided into two categories, explainable recommendation model and explainable recommendation results.
-Some existing work~\cite{Wang2018ExplainableRV,Chen2020TryTI,Zhang2014ExplicitFM} mainly took some item aspects to give explanations, concluded as the aspect-aware explainable recommendation.
+Some existing work~\cite{Wang2018ExplainableRV,Chen2020TryTI,Zhang2014ExplicitFM} mainly took some item aspects to give explanations, which is concluded as the aspect-aware explainable recommendation.
 For example, Wang \textit{et al.}~\cite{Wang2018ExplainableRV} learned users' preferences on given aspects by factorization method to get the aspect-aware explanations.

-\textbf{The necessity of causal inference.} Despite effectiveness to some extent, existing methods of explainable recommendation are still limited~\cite{Tan2021CounterfactualER}.
-Specifically, the explanation is built with correlation.
+\textbf{The necessity of causal inference.} Despite their effectiveness to some extent, existing methods of explainable recommendation are still limited~\cite{Tan2021CounterfactualER}.
+Specifically, the explanation is built on correlation.
 As mentioned above, roughly extracting correlations from the observed data without the support of causal inference may lead to wrong conclusions.
-Furthermore, the explanations of the recommendation model require building explicit causal relations between the component of the recommendation model with the prediction scores.
-Additionally, the expalnation on recommendation results should fully consider how different decision-factors, \textit{i.e.}, cause, leads to users' behaviors~\textit{i.e.}, effect.
+Furthermore, the explanations of the recommendation model require building explicit causal relations between the components of the recommendation model and the prediction scores.
+Additionally, the explanation for recommendation results should fully consider how different decision-factors, \textit{i.e.}, cause, lead to users' behaviors, \textit{i.e.}, effect.
 Thus, achieving explainability is tightly connected to causal inference.